 - 4.1.
 Buses are to be used to transport students from home to school and from school to home.
 They are not to be used for other purposes, such as visiting friends, birthday parties, music lessons, medical appointments. - 4.2.
-Please remember that bus transportation is a privilege which may be withdrawn if a student does not behave in an appropriate manner.

-Reference: Sections 6, 7, 11, 17, 20, 22, 65, 79, 85 School Act
+Bus transportation is available for students to their place of childcare if the service is needed on a regular basis and if there is a vacant seat on the bus.
+This service is provided on a priority basis, consistent with district procedures. - 4.3.
+Please remember that bus transportation is a privilege which may be withdrawn if a student does not behave in an appropriate manner. - Reference: Sections 6, 7, 11, 17, 20, 22, 65, 79, 85 School ActSchool Regulation 265/89 - Adopted: June 2021